hmc-cs111-spring2016/piconot/evaluation.md

 _Describe each change from your ideal syntax to the syntax you implemented, and describe_ why _you made the change._

+Our syntax did not change although there are some constraints that we were not able to uphold.
+We could not require our users to use newlines or indents for different parts of the program.
+We also did not do error checking for putting in the same direction as both a wall and empty.
+We also did not do error chekcing for if user put created multiple tasks/rules with the same name.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

+Out change level would be either a 0 or a 1.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

+We would say that it was about a 5.
+Our internal representation had a loose connection to the API but we had to make alot of conversions that got complicated at time.
+Especially because we allowed tasks, rules and subrules which all had to be condensed down to a single list of rules.